AdobeDocs/experience-platform.en/help/destinations/catalog/email/email-marketing-destinations.md

 Email Service Providers (ESPs) enable you to manage your email marketing activities, such as sending promotional email campaigns.
 Real-time Customer Data Platform integrates with ESPs by allowing you to activate segments to email marketing destinations.

-To send segments to email marketing destinations for your campaigns, Adobe Real-time CDP must first connect to the destination.
+To send segments to email marketing destinations for your campaigns, Real-time CDP must first connect to the destination.

 Connecting to email marketing destinations is a three-step process.
 Each of the steps is described further below on this page.